pranamg/PythonInExcel/docs/04-Statistical Analysis_02-Inferential Statistics.md

 *   Select "Excel Value" (**Ctrl+Shift+Alt+M**) for the DataFrames ('Independent T-test Result (Score by Group)', 'Correlation Matrix (Numeric Columns)', 'Linear Regression Summary (Score vs Hours)') to spill them into your sheet.
 *   For each plot figure object ('Test_Score_Box_Plot_by_Group', 'Score_vs_Hours_Scatter_Plot'), select "Picture in Cell" > "Create Reference" to see the plots.

-This gives you examples of hypothesis testing (t-test), relationship measurement (correlation), and predictive modeling (regression) using your data.
+These examples demonstrate key inferential statistical techniques including hypothesis testing (t-test), relationship measurement (correlation), and predictive modeling (regression).
+The next topic in the series is ["Statistical Analysis - 3.
+Time Series Analysis"](./04-Statistical%20Analysis_03-Time%20Series%20Analysis.md), which focuses on analyzing and interpreting temporal patterns in data.

-Would you like to proceed to the next use case: "Statistical Analysis - 3.
-Time Series Analysis"?
+**Further Analysis:**
+* **Advanced Hypothesis Testing:** Implementing ANOVA, MANOVA, and non-parametric tests like Mann-Whitney U and Kruskal-Wallis
+* **Power Analysis:** Using statsmodels for sample size determination and statistical power calculations
+* **Mixed Effects Models:** Building hierarchical/multilevel models for nested or repeated measures data
+* **Multiple Testing Correction:** Implementing Bonferroni, FDR, and other methods to control familywise error rate
+* **Bayesian Inference:** Using PyMC3 or Stan for Bayesian parameter estimation and hypothesis testing